 Our logo is the Surinam toad, Pipa pipa with 2 snakes forming the fore and hind legs.
 The Associations first publication was the Bulletin of the AARV in 1991, which in 2000 became the peer reviewed scientific publication – the Journal of Herpetological Medicine and Surgery.
 The first annual conference was in 1994 in Pittsburg, Pennsylvania.
 Annual conferences have continued in the Untied States while ARAV expanded to directly supporting international meetings starting with Munich Germany in 2010.

-The Fredrick Frye Lifetime achievement award was created in 1998 and it has been awarded to Dr. Fredrick Frye, Dr. Elliott Jacobson, Dr. John Cooper, Dr. Kevin Wright (posthumously) and Dr. Wilbur Amand.
+The Fredrick Frye Lifetime achievement award was created in 1998 and it has been awarded to Dr. Fredrick Frye, Dr. Elliott Jacobson, Dr. John Cooper, Dr. Kevin Wright (posthumously), Dr. Wilbur Amand, and Dr. Douglas Mader.
 ARAV continues to expand our services to better serve veterinarians serving captive and wild reptile and amphibian species.